Alexhb61/graph_algorithms/matching_algorithms/Kidneys.md

 Does this procedure give a maximum or approximately maximum weight?
 I doubt it.
 There might be reductions from maximum weight perfect matching to perfect matching, but I doubt they preserve high degree (I know of some on simple graphs, but not hypergraphs).
+#### Does the Optimal Kidney Exchange problem have sufficiently high 1-degree in practice?